MouNir9944/Sensirion_SVM30_esp32_idf/README.md

 Initialization of SVM30 sensor

-Periodic reading of VOC and NOx indices
+Periodic reading of VOC and CO2 indices

 Temperature and humidity measurement (if supported by hardware)